-In September 2013, Royalty Sub paid \$1.8 million of interest on the PhaRMA Notes from royalty payments received from RAPIACTA sales from the preceding four calendar quarters.
-This payment resulted in an obligation shortfall of approximately \$2.4 million associated with accrued interest due September 3, 2013.
-As stipulated under the PhaRMA Notes Indenture, if the amount available for payment on any Payment Date is insufficient to pay all of the interest due on a Payment Date, the shortfall in interest will accrue interest at the interest rate applicable to the PhaRMA Notes compounded annually.
-Accordingly, commencing in September 2013, interest began to accrue at 14% per annum on the interest shortfall of \$2.4 million.
-In March, June and August of 2014, Royalty Sub paid additional interest of \$446,000, \$1.9 million and \$70,000, respectively, bringing the shortfall down to \$222,000 as of September 30, 2014.
-Under the terms of the Indenture, Royalty Sub's inability to pay the full amount of interest payable in September 2013 by the next succeeding Payment Date for the PhaRMA Notes, which was September 1, 2014, constituted an event of default.
+In September 2014, Royalty Sub was unable to pay the full amount of interest payable in September 2013 by the next succeeding Payment Date for the PhaRMA Notes.
+This inability constituted an event of default under the terms of the Indenture.
 Accordingly, we have classified the PhaRMA Notes and related accrued interest as current liabilities on our balance sheet.
 As a result of the event of default under the PhaRMA Notes, the holders of the PhaRMA Notes may pursue acceleration of the PhaRMA Notes, may foreclose on the collateral securing the PhaRMA Notes and the equity interest in Royalty Sub and exercise other remedies available to them under the Indenture in respect of the PhaRMA Notes.
 In such event, we may not realize the benefit of future royalty payments that might otherwise accrue to us following repayment of the PhaRMA Notes and we might otherwise be adversely affected.
-Due to the nonrecourse nature of the PhaRMA Notes, in the event of any potential acceleration or foreclosure, we believe the primary impact to us would be the loss of future royalty payments from Shionogi and legal costs associated with retiring the PhaRMA Notes.
+Due to the non-recourse nature of the PhaRMA Notes, in the event of any potential acceleration or foreclosure, we believe the primary impact to us would be the loss of future royalty payments from Shionogi and legal costs associated with retiring the PhaRMA Notes.
 In addition, we may incur costs associated with liquidating the related Currency Hedge Agreement, which would no longer be required in the event of foreclosure or if the PhaRMA Notes cease to be outstanding.
 As the PhaRMA Notes are the obligation of Royalty Sub, we do not currently expect the event of default on the PhaRMA Notes to have a significant impact on our future results of operations or cash flows.
-As of December 31, 2016, the PhaRMA Notes remain in default.
+As of December 31, 2017, the PhaRMA Notes remain in default.